Parallel Two-Stage Approach for Joint Symbolic Approximation of Time Series: Joint symbolic approximation

-The joint symbolic aggregate approximation essentially performs the same steps as the original ABBA method, the major difference is that the compression in ABBA is replaced with partitional compression.
-Since that, we refer to the method of joint symbolic aggregate approximation as JABBA for simplicity.
-The framework of joint symbolic aggregate approximation spawns two variants: (1) JABBA (VQ): performs partitional compression and digitization with \texttt{k-means} clustering; (2) JABBA (GA): performs partitional compression and digitization with greedy aggregation.
-Their performance will be evaluated in Section~\ref{sec:exp}.
+The essential idea of JABBA is to decouple the compression and digitization stages while preserving a consistent symbolic representation across all time series.
+Let $\mathcal{T}$ be a dataset of $M$ time series.
+When $M=1$, the same framework applies by partitioning the series into multiple subsequences.

+A naive parallelization would perform both compression and digitization independently on each partition, leading to inconsistent symbol assignments across different series.
+To address this, we adopt a two-stage strategy: compression is performed independently on each series (or partition), producing local piece sequences, while digitization is carried out globally on the union of all pieces.
+This ensures that all time series share a common symbolic dictionary.

+This design enables parallelism in the computationally expensive compression stage while maintaining global consistency in the symbolic representation.
+The joint symbolic approximation framework, together with the parallel computing paradigm, is illustrated in \figurename~\ref{fig:PA}, and described in Algorithm~\ref{algo:j_abba}.

-As aforementioned, the approach can be applied to datasets storing multiple time series such as UCR time series archive \citep{UCRArchive2018}.
+Asa result, the approach can be applied to datasets storing multiple time series such as UCR time series archive \citep{UCRArchive2018}.
 With the availability of consistent symbols information, techniques of text mining and natural language processing are becoming promising in time series analysis.